d33pfr13d/VideoAlertPlayer/README.md

 It is possible to build an executable "fat" jar file with the included build.xml ant script.

 ## Running
-Run with "java -jar VideoAlertPlayer.jar <path-to-video-file>"
+Run with "java -jar VideoAlertPlayer.jar path/to/video.file"